Exams are scheduled at Student Accessibility Services (SAS) in the Academic Success Center (ASC).

 - Students must alert the instructor that they will need to change the time of the test and the instructor must submit their approval via email to a disability services staff person.

 - Students should schedule their exams on the same date/time as their class.
-Exceptions to this requirement may be made due to DS’s inability to have a scribe, reader, or computer available at the requested time or due to a student’s academic schedule not permitting full use of allotted extended time.
-Students needing extended time should determine their start time to ensure that exams are completed by 5:45 PM, Monday through Thursday and by 1:45 PM on Fridays.
+Exceptions to this requirement may be made due to SAS’s inability to have a scribe, reader, or computer available at the requested time or due to a student’s academic schedule not permitting full use of allotted extended time.
+Students needing extended time should determine their start time to ensure that exams are completed by 5:45 PM, Monday through Thursday.

-- Exams are taken in one sitting unless an instructor has made prior arrangements with the DS to divide the exam into sections
+- Exams are taken in one sitting unless an instructor has made prior arrangements with the SAS to divide the exam into sections

 - Students approved for additional test accommodations, such as scribes, readers, computers, and/or other adaptive technology, will need to request these accommodations with 7 days advance notice when they schedule their exams.

-The DS office adheres to the College’s policy on academic honesty and integrity.
-If the DS office believes that a violation has occurred, the student’s professor will be notified.
+The SAS office adheres to the College’s policy on academic honesty and integrity.
+If the SAS office believes that a violation has occurred, the student’s professor will be notified.

 This handbook explains how students with disabilities can request academic adjustments and access support services at Tunxis Community College.
 It serves as a guide to help students understand the guidelines as well as the steps for obtaining reasonable academic adjustments and access to learning in a post-secondary setting.